12 Animals That Go Through Metamorphosis

 The frogs’ alternative reproductive method, discovered in 2014, involves them crawling into a live bamboo stem that has been damaged (perhaps by insects or rodents), where they lay their eggs.

 The organisms hatch into froglets rather than going through the tadpole stage.
-Because it lacks a tadpole stage, the species doesn’t need water to lay its eggs.
+Because the species lacks a tadpole stage, it doesn’t need water to lay its eggs.

 4. Crown of Thorns Starfish